 That’s why RAID 10 is the reliable favorite for our clients running dedicated server systems.
 If your website relies heavily on a database, then RAID 10 is always going to be better than RAID 5.

 As you can see in the illustration above, RAID 10 combines the features of RAID 1 and RAID 0 with mirroring and striping.
 Mirroring ensures data security.
 Striping improves the I/O performance by spreading data across several disks and drives.

 It’s worth mentioning that RAID 10 with 4 drives can have 2 drives die without data loss, as long as the drives weren’t in the same mirrored (RAID1) array.
 If you have 8 drives in RAID 10, theoretically, 4 drives could die without data loss, as long as it’s the right drives that die.
 That’s a big difference between RAID 5 vs RAID 10 because with RAID 5, if any two drives die, regardless of how many drives you have – it’s game over.

 You may be able to visualize how any website with a lot of database queries and usage will be better off on RAID 10.
 With 4 drives alone, RAID 10 would give 4x read speed and 2x write speed gain, versus RAID 5 which (with 3 disks) would only get a 2x read speed gain and no write speed gain.

-As we’ve explored, RAID 10 stripes your data on two different groups of drives and mirrors your data on the array (1 copy on each drive).
-RAID 5 stores your data across 3 drives (minimum) in the array equally, which can help with increasing performance.
+Remember, RAID 10 stripes your data on two different groups of drives and mirrors your data on the array (1 copy on each drive) while RAID 5 stores your data across 3 drives (minimum) in the array equally, which can help with increasing read performance, in theory.